 However the Egyptian hagglers etc & lack of respect towards westerners wears alot of tourist down & turns off alot of people from returning.

 It certainly is worth doing the whole Egyptian circle once in your life but IMHO now is not the best time.
-There are loads of less volatile places you can go where you'll be much safer. about 6 years ago
+There are loads of less volatile places you can go where you'll be much safer. over 6 years ago

 Yes, you've seen it in countless documentaries on TV so it's worth being prepared to be disappointed - just so you can be astonished when you do getvthere.